adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-saving-data-en_US.md

 - Ecto uses the schema migrations design pattern to modify the database structure.
 - To create a migration you need to run `mix ecto.gen.migration migration_name` in the terminal.
 - To apply pending migrations you should run `mix ecto.migrate` in the terminal.
-- To rollback the lastest applied migrations you can run `mix ecto.rollback` in the terminal.
+- To roll back the latest applied migrations you can run `mix ecto.rollback` in the terminal.
 - A schema with `embedded_schema do` doesn't interact with the database but `schema "table_name" do` is all you need to instruct Ecto how to interact with that table.
 - In Phoenix projects we concentrate functions related to a specific domain in a context module, following inspiration from [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
 - In our current project we focused our ticket management domain in the `Lineup.Queue` context.